 A streak of 20 losses in 33 fights in the midst of the Great Depression forced Braddock onto welfare and into a job as a longshoreman.
 Braddock's boxing fortunes turned around in 1934 as he embarked on a remarkable comeback, stunning Max Baer in June 1935 to win the world heavyweight title in a unanimous decision.
 His incredible turnaround was captured in the 2005 film "Cinderella Man."

-With 12,038 assists in his still active career, Kidd sits second on that list.
+With 12,091 assists in his NBA career, Kidd sits second on that list behind John Stockton.
 He led the league in assists five times, including a career-best 10.8 per game in the lockout shortened 1998-99 season.
-Capable of far more than passing, Kidd has also averaged 12.7 points and 6.3 rebounds per game in his career and made five All-Defensive first teams.
-The 10-time All-Star spent his prime with the Phoenix Suns and the New Jersey Nets but now plays for the New York Knicks.
+Capable of far more than passing, Kidd has also averaged 12.6 points and 6.3 rebounds per game in his career and made five All-Defensive first teams.
+The 10-time All-Star spent his prime with the Phoenix Suns and the New Jersey Nets, and became head coach of the Brooklyn Nets after his final season as a player.

 After he and his two brothers paid their own way to go to the 1928 Summer Olympics in Amsterdam, O'Callaghan won the first gold medal for the independent Ireland in the hammer throw.
 Using the hammer of the then-leader Oissian Skoeld, O'Callaghan recorded a throw of 168 feet and seven inches to raise the Irish flag for the first time at an Olympic medal ceremony.
 O'Callaghan defended his title four years later, winning the gold medal in Los Angeles.